ChangelogBook a demoSign up

 Email service providers

-Below the ad platform connections, you can connect an email service provider to import email templates.
-Select your ESP from the dropdown and provide the integration name to complete the connection.
-Once connected, you can click View Templates next to any integration to browse imported templates.
+Below the channel connections, connect an email service provider to import email templates.
+Select your ESP from the dropdown and provide an integration name.
+Once connected, select View Templates next to any integration to browse imported templates.

 Email service providers